GroupVIII/ILES/user_story/user_story.md

 >"As an admin, I want to create and manage departments."

 **US-804** | Priority: High
->"As an admin, I want to configure the evaljuation rubric."
+>"As an admin, I want to configure the evaluation rubric."